Welcome to Class 3.

 Class 3 Newsletter

 Welcome back to an exciting term, following our half term break.
-Hopefully you have all enjoyed a restful Easter, filled with plenty of Easter eggs!
-This term, although relatively short, will be a fun filled one with plenty of learning opportunities.
-SATs for year 6 commence on Monday 13th May and the last one takes place on Thursday 16th May.
-Please do not hesitate to contact me if there are any aspects of the SATs you would like to discuss.
+Hopefully you have all enjoyed a restful break.
+This term will continue to be a fun filled one with plenty of learning opportunities: in the outdoors- weather permitting.

 Mrs Rhodes will continue to teach the children art this term and will be focusing upon the key skills necessary.
-In R.E we will also be looking at Art and how religion is demonstrated through art.
+In R.E we will also continue to investigate how religion is demonstrated through the arts.
+The children will have the opportunity to participate in the NATRE Spirited Arts competition.

-The children will continue to have spellings and topic based homework.
-It would be extremely beneficial to your child if you could continue to support them with this and encourage them to continue to read at home.
+The children will continue to have spellings homework.
+It would be extremely beneficial to your child if you could continue to support them with this and encourage them to continue to read at home, especially focusing upon a variety.
+This will help to build upon vocabulary skills.
 I have been extremely impressed with the effort the children have applied to their homework over the past terms and they should be very proud of this.
-Topic work will be completed every two weeks- dates will be given on the homework sheet in their homework book.
-Spelling tests will be conducted on a Wednesday.

 Please feel free to discuss any area of the curriculum with me at the beginning or end of each school day.